Twenty-first annual gala honors success in the classroom and community.

 The 2010-11 Spartans finished with a 19-15 mark and advanced to a 14th-straight NCAA Tournament.
 MSU faced a difficult regular-season schedule that included 18 of 33 games against the RPI Top 50 and 23 of 33 against the RPI Top 100.

 Michigan State turned in another great season in 2009-10, capturing a share of a second-straight Big Ten Championship and advancing to a sixth Final Four in 12 seasons.
 With MSU's 106-68 victory over UMass in the sixth game of the season, Izzo recorded his 341st victory, becoming Michigan State's all-time winningest coach.
 The Spartans opened Big Ten play with a school-best 9-0 start and captured a share of the regular-season crown with a 14-4 mark.
 Overall, MSU would finish with a 28-9 record.

 The Spartans opened the 2010 NCAA Tournament as a No. 5 seed and advanced through the first weekend with narrow victories over New Mexico State (70-67) and Maryland (85-83).
-In the Midwest Regional, the Spartans once again proved they could win the close games, defeating Northern Iowa (59-52) and Tennessee (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.
+In the Midwest Regional, the Spartans won two more close games, defeating Northern Iowa (59-52) and Tennessee (70-69) to advance to the program's eighth Final Four and the sixth in the last 12 seasons under Izzo.